SamWibatt/PIC-SDCC-Test/README.md

 ## Tools
 * SDCC (Small Device C Compiler) here: http://sdcc.sourceforge.net/
 * MPLAB IPE (Integrated Programming Environment) https://www.microchip.com/mplab/mplab-integrated-programming-environment
+* MAYBE SHOULD LOOK INTO GPSIM for simulating runs too http://gpsim.sourceforge.net/

 ## Notes
 I have a PICkit3 and a F628 already in a board so I used those and it worked!